 Beware of vendors who offer works of art without the current expertise and use only old labels of reputable galleries to support authenticity.

 NB.
-It appears that there is a fellow working primarily but not exclusively the Toronto area who is affixing labels purportedly of reputable art galleries to endorse the authorship of paintings, often unsigned paintings, sometimes pictures recently purchased, unsigned, as “attributions” or “style of” in minor auction sales.
+It appears that there is a fellow working primarily but not exclusively in the Toronto area who is affixing labels purportedly of reputable art galleries to endorse the authorship of paintings, sometimes unsigned or recently purchased, as “attributions” or in the “style of”, in minor auction sales.
 The labels may not be real.
-Some may have real but are clearly “doctored”, typing over erased earlier typing entirely evident.
+Some may have been real but are clearly “doctored”, with new typing to replace erased earlier typing.

 The problems of buying with only old labels as “proof” of authenticity are threefold.